Craigslist: Criticism

+if its users violate federal sex-trafficking laws (see Dart v.
+Craigslist, Inc.).

-In July 2005, the San Francisco Chronicle criticized Craigslist for allowing ads from dog breeders, stating that this could encourage the over-breeding and irresponsible selling of pitbulls in the Bay Area.
+In July 2005, the San Francisco Chronicle criticized Craigslist for allowing ads from dog breeders, stating that this could encourage the over-breeding and irresponsible selling of pit bulls in the Bay Area.
 According to Craigslist's terms of service, the sale of pets is prohibited, though re-homing with small adoption fees is acceptable.

-In January 2006, the San Francisco Bay Guardian published an editorial claiming that Craigslist could threaten the business of local alternative newspapers.
+In addition to allowing illegal activities and to poor customer protection, Craigslist has been numerous times accused of unfair competition.
+For example, in January 2006, the San Francisco Bay Guardian published an editorial claiming that Craigslist could threaten the business of local alternative newspapers.

-L. Gordon Crovitz, writing for The Wall Street Journal, criticized the company for using lawsuits "to prevent anyone from doing to it what it did to newspapers", contrary to the spirit of the website, which bills itself in a "noncommercial nature, public service mission, and noncorporate culture".
+L. Gordon Crovitz, writing for The Wall Street Journal, criticized the company for using lawsuits "to prevent anyone from doing to it what it did to newspapers", contrary to the spirit of the website, which describes itself as a "noncommercial nature, public service mission, and noncorporate culture".

-This article was a reaction to lawsuits from Craigslist which Crovitz says were intended to prevent competition.
+This article was a reaction to lawsuits from Craigslist, which Crovitz says were intended to prevent competition.
 Craigslist filed a trademark lawsuit against the Swedish luxury marketplace website Jameslist.com on July 11, 2012, forcing the company to rename to JamesEdition.

 In 2012, Craigslist sued PadMapper, a site that hoped to improve the user interface for browsing housing ads, and 3Taps, a company that helped PadMapper obtain data from Craigslist, in Craigslist v.
 3Taps.
 This led users to criticize Craigslist for trying to shut down a service that was useful to them.

 Nonprofit foundation

 In 2001, the company started the Craigslist Foundation, a § 501(c)(3) nonprofit organization that offered free and low-cost events and online resources to promote community building at all levels.
-It accepts charitable donations, and rather than directly funding organizations, it produces "face-to-face events and offers online resources to help grassroots organizations get off the ground and contribute real value to the community".
+It accepted charitable donations, and rather than directly funding organizations, it produced "face-to-face events and offers online resources to help grassroots organizations get off the ground and contribute real value to the community".

-In 2012, the Craigslist Foundation closed, with charity work moving to supporting charitable funds.
+In 2012, the Craigslist Foundation closed, with charity work moving to support other charitable funds.